Responses Built to Score

 Case study: £890K supported living contract

 A 12-staff supported living provider came to us for their first major public tender.
-They were competing against three national providers.
+Competing against three national providers.
 Their main weakness: limited mobilisation experience.

 We identified mobilisation as a 20%-weighted criterion, built a week-by-week transition plan with a risk matrix, and sourced a TUPE transfer from their operational history as evidence of comparable experience.